dmca-services/site-alerts/README.md

 - The first time a new domain is detected with a badge on it the owner of that badge ID is alerted.
    * The owner can choose to mute the alert or do nothing and receive further alerts.
    * DMCA.com will confirm the badge is actually present at that URL before sending the alert.
 (Default setting)
+   * You can login to the dashboard and enable / disable the setting at any time
 - The second time will be sent to the badge owner unless it's muted
 - Same with the 3rd
 - Same with the 4th